JirathNuan/fmtg_neuropeptide/annotation-and-ident-neuropeptide.md

 ### Prerequisites

-According to the previously work `assembly-and-post-assembly-process.md`.
+According to the previous work `assembly-and-post-assembly-process.md`.
 The base working directory was set to `~/fmtg_rnaseq`, this part will continue to the downstream analysis of transcriptome assembly i.e. transcriptome annotation and identification of the neuropeptide precursors.

 First, create the working directories for each analysis.
 All directories should be located in `~/fmtg_rnaseq` directory.
 ```